jmetzger/training-kubernetes-cloud-architekten/probes/uebung-liveness.md

 * Check will be done after 5 seconds of pod being startet
 * Check will be done periodically every 5 minutes and will check
   * for /tmp/healthy
-  * if not there will return: 0
+  * if file is there will return: 0
-  * if not there will return: 1
+  * if file is not there will return: 1
 * After 30 seconds container will be killed
 * After 35 seconds container will be restarted
 ```